strongX509/cyber/Number_Systems.md

 ## Bits, Bytes and Words

-The  ASCII graphisc below show a 32 bit data word in so called *network order* as defined by [RFC 1700](https://tools.ietf.org/html/rfc1700).
+The  ASCII graphics below show a 32 bit data word in so called *network order* as defined by [RFC 1700](https://tools.ietf.org/html/rfc1700).
 Network order is used to transmit data over communication links in a platform-independent way.

 ``` <!-- language: lang-none -->
   0                   1                   2                   3